 DataOps combines the principles of agile development, made famous by DevOps, with operations management.
 DataOps is agile, process-oriented, and delivery-focused to improve efficiency, reduce costs, and deliver analytics-ready data to analysts and data scientists.

 Gartner describes DataOps as “a collaborative data management practice focused on improving the communication, integration, and automation of data flows between data managers and data consumers across an organization.”

-The DataOps methodology takes into consideration people, process, and tools.
+The DataOps methodology takes into consideration people, processes, and tools.
 To execute effectively, it requires extensible technologies that offer collaboration, automation, and self-service capabilities.

 DataOps and the Data Pipeline: Going beyond data management technology

 Traditionally data pipelines were seen as workflows needed for data ingestion or ETL processing.
 Today the term is used more broadly to describe any process where data is moving from one function to another, these include things like data quality checks, matching and mastering for golden records, provisioning to an analytics tool, or performing a data transformation.
 This means that enterprises will now have 100s if not 1000s of pipelines between their IT, engineering, analytics, and data science teams.

 The following diagram illustrates Zaloni’s Arena DataOps Pipeline:

 In the center, you see the data pipelines flowing from source to business user, with the typical roles involved at each stage.
 Surrounding the pipeline, you see all of the various data management and governance tasks that are involved with managing the larger data pipeline.